JasonDinh1612/ECE535_Project/README.md

 # ECE535_Project

 # Project Idea:
-We have picked Project 4 about Deep-Learning based Tracking for Mobile Systems.
-We think we can do this project because, we both are doing a project for SDP which includes using sensors and collecting data from that as well as we are doing image processing.
-We both have some background with sensors and acquiring data.
+We have picked Project 4: Deep-Learning-based Tracking for Mobile Systems.
+We think we can do this project because we both are doing a project for SDP which includes using sensors and collecting data from them as well as doing image processing.
+We both have some background in sensors and acquiring data.
 So doing this project will also be helpful to us in our SDP

 # Motivation:
-- A better understanding of deep learning tracking algorithms
+- A better understanding of deep learning tracking algorithms.
-- An opportunity to learn more about image processing
+- An opportunity to learn more about image processing and map generation.
-- Apply knowledge of Machine Learning to the project
+- Apply knowledge of Machine Learning as well as sensors to the project.
 # Design Goals:
 Developing deep learning tracking algorithm for two mobile systems